voithos/dotfiles/README.md

     cd
     git clone --recursive git@github.com:voithos/dotfiles.git .dotfiles

-Finally, execute the Ansible playbook (use `common.yml` if it's not a personal machine):
+Finally, execute the Ansible playbook (use `mac.yml` without `sudo` if on a Mac):

     cd .dotfiles/ansible
-    sudo ansible-playbook personal.yml
+    sudo ansible-playbook linux.yml

 You can also select subsets of the playbook roles using `--tags` (look in the playbook file to see them):

-    sudo ansible-playbook personal.yml --tags "common,shortnames"
+    sudo ansible-playbook linux.yml --tags "common,shortnames"

 Most things should be set-up after that - all you have to do now is just start up Vim, and NeoBundle will prompt you to install the plugins.